BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Please see [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG) repository in my GitHub page as an example of my FP background.

-I had some earlier work on a geometry library which is currently not a structured mixture.
+I had some earlier work on a geometry library which is currently a mixture of buggy code.
 I will publish two libraries from this work:

-- *GeometryLibrary_OCCT:* C++03 relying on OCCT smart pointers (i.e., handles): Presents the wrong designs covered in [Abstraction and Modeling](#2.2-Abstraction-and-Modeling)
+- *GeometryLibrary_OCCT:* C++03 relying on OCCT smart pointers (i.e., handles): Will present the wrong designs covered in [Abstraction and Modeling](#2.2-Abstraction-and-Modeling)
-- *GeometryLibrary_Modern:* C++20: A well-designed concurrent library
+- *GeometryLibrary_Modern:* C++20: A well-designed concurrent library: Will present a concurrent modern geometry library.

-Please see [Geometry Library](https://github.com/BarisAlbayrakIEEE/cpp) repository in my GitHub page for my skills in OOP and FP.
+Please see [Geometry Library](https://github.com/BarisAlbayrakIEEE/cpp) repository in my GitHub page for the above two.

 ## 2.4.
 Data Structures and Algorithms
 - Memory management